nohan-budry/RES-HTTPInfra/README.md

 	--name reverse-proxy res/reverse-proxy
 ```

-You need to change the two IP adresses to what you had with docker inspect.
+You need to change the two IP adresses to what you got with docker inspect.

-In the default config of the proxy, only request with the host demo.res.ch are accepted.
-So we need to register it in our hosts list for our browsers to recognise them.
-For UNIX systems, modify the file "/etc/hosts" and add a line with "127.0.0.1 demo.res.ch" The IP adress corresponds to the one your docker daemon uses and you may to change it depending of your docker configuration (for example to "192.168.99.100" for a default docker-machine setup).
+In the default configuration of the proxy, only request with the host demo.res.ch are accepted.
+So we need to register it in our hosts list for our browsers to recognise it.
+For UNIX systems, modify the file "/etc/hosts" and add a line with "127.0.0.1 demo.res.ch".
+The IP adress corresponds to the one your docker daemon uses and may be different depending on your docker configuration (for example: "192.168.99.100" for a default docker-machine setup).

 In your browser, you may now go to "http://demo.res.ch:8080" to see the apache static app or to "http://demo.res.ch:8080/api/adventurers" for the adventurers api.

 ## Additional steps

 The tree first additional steps proposed were accomplished using Traefik.
-[Traefik](https://traefik.io) is a dynamic proxy / load balancers that we used for replace our simple reverse proxy.
+[Traefik](https://traefik.io) is a dynamic reverse proxy / load balancer that we used to replace our simple reverse proxy.
 We have been able to easily use multiple containers of the apache static and the adventurers API apps with load balancing and sticky sessions.
 Because it is dynamic, it detects automatically when containers are started or stoped.
 Also, we use [Docker- Compose](https://docs.docker.com/compose/) to configure Traefik and scale the number of running containers (or services as called in docker compose).
 The last additional step was accomplish using [Portainer](https://www.portainer.io).

 ### Dynamic cluster managment

 With traefik and Docker compose, we can easily setup a dynamic cluster.
 All we need is a "docker-compose.yml" file and comfigure it properly in order to start a Traefik container and other containers that Traefik will manage.
 In the compose.yml file for each services we need to add a set of labels so that Traefik knows what to do.
 Fo example, we can set the host or the port used for requests.

-By default, traefik need the ports 80 and 8080 to be expose.
+Traefik needs the ports 80 and 8080 to be exposed.
 The port 80 is used for any request to the setup services.
-The port 8080 is used to acces the Traefik dashboard where we have useful infomations like the running containers and its configs.
+The port 8080 is used to acces the Traefik dashboard where we have useful infomations like the running containers and their configuration.

 ### Load balancing with round robin

 When we run multiple services, Traefik uses a load balancing with a weighted round robin algorithm by default.
-To demonstrate the load balancing, we added a new endpoint to our api.
-A request to "/keeper", show the imfomation of what we call the server keeper.
-In fact it is just the adventurers with its id corresponding to the container IP adress (with the dots removed, so 172.17.0.2 is 1721702).
+To demonstrate the load balancing, we added a new endpoint to our API.
+A request to "/keeper", shows the imfomation of what we call the server keeper.
+In fact it is just an adventurer with its id corresponding to the container IP adress (with the dots removed, so 172.17.0.2 is 1721702).
 In other words, this endpoint always returns the same adventurer for each different server.
-When everything is running, you can go to "res.ch/api/keeper" and every time you refresh the page, an other keeper will be shown.
+When everything is running, you can go to "http://res.ch/api/keeper" and every time you refresh the page, an other keeper will be shown.
 And if you look carefully, you may see round robin in action.

 ### Load balancing with sticky sessions